 - Anterior Cord Syndrome: The injury occurred on the front of the vertebra, and below the injury level there is loss of pain and temperature sensation, although touch and vibratory sensations are preserved.

-- Posterior Cord Syndrome: The injury occurred in the back of the vertebra, and while motor function is generally preserved, there is a loss of pressure sensation.
+- Posterior Cord Syndrome: The injury occurred in the back of the vertebra, and while the motor function is generally preserved, there is a loss of pressure sensation.

 - Central Cord Syndrome: Just as the name describes, and it usually occurs in the Cervical region.
 Although some recovery is possible, the person will likely never regain complete function.
 There is generally complete loss of function in the arms but some leg movement.